Bridging mid and near infrared by combining optomechanics and self mixing: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

 This work describes an optomechanical system capable of transferring information from the near-IR to the mid-IR.
-In detail, an SM-assisted transduction scheme is presented, where a mid-IR QCL is used in a laser-feedback interferometer to probe the oscillation of a membrane when excited via a near-IR beam.
-This allows us to monitor, via the SM signal, the membrane oscillations induced by radiation pressure exerted by the near-IR beam when AM-modulated around the membrane resonance frequency.
-Therefore, by demonstrating the capability of detecting the resonance signal, we show the potential of using this optomechanical system as a communication gate (i.e., information transducer) between two different spectral regions.
+In detail, an SM-assisted transduction scheme is presented, where a mid-IR QCL is used in a laser-feedback interferometer to probe the oscillation of a membrane when excited via a near-IR beam. { This enables the monitoring of membrane oscillations $-$ fully optically induced by the near-IR beam $-$ through the SM signal when the beam is amplitude-modulated at frequencies close to the membrane resonance.} Therefore, by demonstrating the capability of detecting the resonance signal, we show the potential of using this optomechanical system as a communication gate (i.e., information transducer) between two different spectral regions.
 Indeed, the oscillation of the membrane can be used to amplify and transmit the AM modulation signal of the excitation beam to the probe.
 The tested membrane interface is wavelength-independent, therefore allowing a connection between the mid-IR and the excitation beam, regardless of its color.
-Moreover, in principle, this system can also be exploited to control several QCL parameters, like frequency, intensity, phase, or power, by SM, which boasts a bandwidth close to 100 kHz. \\ From a technical perspective, this system can be exploited to control the QCL laser operation via its SM coupling with an external optomechanical system, benefiting from its faster mechanical dynamics as compared to bulk components. \\ From a more generic perspective, by engineering optimized membranes for communication purposes (e.g., high resonance frequencies), the techniques presented here could be exploited to create optomechanical interfaces between the fiber-based telecom communication infrastructure and mid-IR free-space communication channels.
-The latter are already used for point-to-point communication \cite{Su:18}, overcoming also adverse weather conditions due to the much reduced scattering \cite{Corrias:2022, Seminara:22, Su:18, Flannigan_2022}. \\ Additionally, starting from this optomechanical platform, novel sensing and imaging setups can be developed: a membrane-based array, for instance, could allow spatial control of the modulation amplitude in the probe, either exploiting the pump intensity distribution or the different mechanical frequencies of each membrane~\cite{gregorat2024highly}.
-Furthermore, this system can pave the way to advanced imaging methods where the mid-IR laser SM signal is used to probe, e.g, near-IR or visible photothermally excited substrates or targets, envisioning hybrid photoacoustic mid-IR (or THz) sensing~\cite {Pelini2025}.
+Moreover, in principle, this system can also be exploited to control several QCL parameters, like frequency, intensity, phase, or power, by SM, which boasts a bandwidth close to 100 kHz. \\ {From a technical perspective, this system can be exploited to control the QCL laser operation via its SM coupling with an external optomechanical system, benefiting from its faster mechanical dynamics as compared to bulk components. \\ From a more generic perspective, by engineering optimized membranes for communication purposes (e.g., high resonance frequencies), the techniques presented here could be exploited to create optomechanical interfaces between the fiber-based telecom communication infrastructure and mid-IR free-space communication channels.
+The latter are already used for point-to-point communication, also overcoming adverse weather conditions due to the much reduced scattering\cite{Corrias:2022,Seminara:22,Su:18, Flannigan_2022}.
+Additionally, starting from this optomechanical platform, novel sensing and imaging setups can be developed: a membrane-based array, for instance, could allow spatial control of the modulation amplitude in the probe, either exploiting the pump intensity distribution or the different mechanical frequencies of each membrane \cite{gregorat2024highly}.
+Furthermore, this system can pave the way to advanced imaging methods where the mid-IR laser SM signal could be used to probe, e.g, near-IR or visible photothermally excited substrates or targets, envisioning hybrid photoacoustic mid-IR (or THz) sensing \cite{Pelini2025}.}

 \paragraph{Data Availability Statement}